Kéllé Bryan: Personal life and health issues

-Bryan was diagnosed with lupus in 1998 and is a patron of St Thomas' Lupus Trust.
-In 2010, she married Jay Gudgeon.
-The pair have two children together.
-In 2014, Bryan began to suffer heavy symptoms of her lupus.
-She lost a lot of hair, her sight, hearing and movement deteriorated, and she was unable to speak.
+Bryan was diagnosed with lupus in 1998.
+In 2014, Bryan began to develop serious symptoms of her lupus.
+She lost a lot of hair and her sight, hearing, and movement deteriorated, and she was unable to speak.
 She then had a seizure, and the doctors confirmed that her lupus was affecting her brain.
 After the seizure, Bryan had to relearn how to read and write, and continues to struggle with short-term memory loss.
+She is a patron of St Thomas' Lupus Trust.